archana-s/postcss-flexbox/README.md

    8. space-between
    9. wrap
    10. wrap-reverse

 2. box-item : This is to align or adjust size of elements within a flexbox.
    Here are the list of options.
 Please specify them with a space between.
+   You can provide the alignment option like top or right along with the size option like flex-1.
+   Use a combination of these.

    1. top
    2. bottom
    3. right